 GreenBone Ortho today announces that it has achieved its aim of recruiting 15 patients into the GreenBRIC study.
 GreenBRIC study is a prospective, open-label, single-arm, first-in-human clinical investigation, in male and female patients, aged between 18 and 70 years, undergoing surgery to correct bone defects using GreenBone implant, specifically for iliac crest reconstruction.
 The primary objective of this study is to evaluate the safety of the GreenBone implant and the secondary objective is to evaluate its performance.
 The surgical procedure will be performed as per the standard of care at the investigational site.

-The GreenBRIC study is conducted at the Leeds University, UK, and the principal investigator is Professor Peter Giannoudis, professor at the School of Medicine, University of Leeds and head of Trauma and Orthopaedic Department at Leeds General Infirmary (LGI).
+The GreenBRIC study is conducted at Leeds University and the principal investigator is Professor Peter Giannoudis, professor at the School of Medicine, University of Leeds and head of the Trauma and Orthopaedic Department at Leeds General Infirmary (LGI).
 The study was approved by the Leeds West Research Ethics Committee, HRA (Health Research Authority), and MHRA (Medicines and Healthcare products Regulatory Authority).

 Professor Giannoudis said: ‘The GreenBone scaffold was found to be user-friendly and easy to apply during surgery.
 The bone defect in the iliac crest was well covered and continuity of the anatomy was achievable.